BLOG CATALOG

 by Anson Dorrance, Head Coach

-1. Let's begin with this, we don't whine.
+1. We don't whine.
 This individual can handle any situation and never complain about anything on or off the field.

 2. We work hard.
 This individual embodies the "indefatigable human spirit" and never stops pushing herself.
 She is absolutely relentless in training and in the match.